isadorafranca/isadorafranca/README.md

 :star: since 2020 I study to become a System analyst and developer (for now Python, C# and R)

-:star: I'm a lover of the art of writing, dancing and photography
+:art: I'm a lover of the art of writing, dancing and photography

-:star: I'm passionate about nature and animals
+:sun: I'm passionate about nature and animals

-:star: I have one cute cat (Alanis Teresa)
+:cat: I have one cute cat (Alanis Teresa)

 ##
 ### Let's keep in touch..?